oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

                                 min=2, max=5, increment=1,
                                 getmode=oracledb.POOL_GETMODE_NOWAIT)

-Note that when using this option value in Thick mode with Oracle Client libraries 12.2 or earlier, the :meth:`~ConnectionPool.acquire()` call will still wait if the pool can grow.
+Note that when using this option value in python-oracledb Thick mode with Oracle Client libraries 12.2 or earlier, the :meth:`~ConnectionPool.acquire()` call will still wait if the pool can grow.
 However, you will get an error immediately if the pool is at its maximum size.
 With newer Oracle Client libraries and with Thin mode, an error will be returned if the pool has to, or cannot, grow.

 Returning Connections to a Pool
 +++++++++++++++++++++++++++++++